 Are dogs allowed at Churchill Valley Greenway?

 Yes!
-Dogs are allowed, but should remain on leash.
+Dogs are allowed, but must remain on leash.
 There is a sign that is not particularly well placed stating that dogs should not drink or play in the water (the sign was part of the way through the trail…after my dog went in the water).
 However, I saw many park users letting their dogs frolic in the many streams of the greenway.

 What are the future plans for Churchill Valley Greenway?